 All research using animal subjects must adhere to the welfare standards set out by the appropriate body in the country where the research is carried out.
 Institutional ethical approval must have been obtained before commencing the research, and statements to this effect included in the report.

 Your conclusions should be succinct and logically ordered.
 Identify gaps in present knowledge and suggest future initiatives.
-Take care not to introduce new points here.

 In the text